jphong125/stellaapic/Writerside/topics/wallet/wallet_intro.md

-# Game Money Integration
+# Seamless integration (For game money)

 ## Overview

-Should be used for integration of user's Game Money with Partner's Game Money while placing bets and winning in LuckyMonaco.
+Should be used for integration of user's Game money with partner's Game money while placing bets and winning in LuckyMonaco.

 LuckyMonaco servers will respond to 6 requests related to the user's Game Money.